Barbara Nicholls

 Audit.

-You're making decisions on numbers you're not sure you can trust.
+You're making decisions on numbers you aren't sure you can trust.
 Two reports answer the same question two different ways.
 Nobody can quite say which one is right.

 You don't really know what data you hold, where it lives, who owns it, or whether it's accurate.
-It's been fine enough, until a migration, a board pack, a merger, or an AI project puts it under a light it can't survive.
+It's been good enough, until a migration, a board pack, a merger or an AI project puts it under a light it can't survive.

-A structured, independent audit of your data: what you hold, where it lives, who owns it, and whether you can trust it.
-I profile your actual data, not a questionnaire about it, and deliver a plain-language report that tells you exactly which numbers you can rely on, where the risk sits, and what to fix first.
+An independent audit of your data: what you hold, where it lives, who owns it, whether you can trust it.
+I look at your actual data, not a questionnaire about it, and hand back a plain-language report on which numbers you can rely on, where the risk sits, and what to fix first.

 Independent data review · Fixed scope · Plain-language report